lathabioinfo/lathabioinfo/README.md

 - 👋 Hi, I’m Latha
-- 👀 I’m a Job seeker
+- 👀 I’m a Biocurator at ClinGen Resource
 - 🌱 I’m currently learning to do Python projects

 --->